 |Senior|| more than 89 hours of credit |

 A graduate student is one who has been accepted to the Graduate School, the Graduate School of Business, or the School of Law.
 Degree-holding but nondegree-seeking students are classified as a separate group for registration purposes in access period one.

 Your classification is printed on your RIS.
 Classification may change as a result of additional credit hours earned at the end of a semester or summer session.
 Use your updated classification to determine your access time.

 Credit card transactions.
 You may charge your tuition and fees to your MasterCard or Visa.
-Additionally, you may clear most financial bars to gain access to TEX by charging the amount due to your MasterCard or Visa.
-Because this process depends on agencies and technical systems other than those at the University, under some circumstances you may not be able to clear your bars by credit card and will therefore be denied access to TEX.
+Additionally, you may clear most financial bars to gain access to the registration system by charging the amount due to your MasterCard or Visa.
+Because this process depends on agencies and technical systems other than those at the University, under some circumstances you may not be able to clear your bars by credit card and will therefore be denied access to the registration system.
 It is recommended that you clear financial bars before your scheduled access times by following the procedures outlined in Registration Procedure Details, step three.